-- An in-network retail pharmacy that offers standard cost sharing - An in-network retail pharmacy that offers preferred cost sharing - A pharmacy that is not in the plan's network - The plan's mail order pharmacy
+- An in-network retail pharmacy that offers standard cost sharing - An in-network retail pharmacy that offers preferred cost sharing.
+Costs may be less at pharmacies that offer preferred cost sharing - A pharmacy that is not in the plan's network.
+We cover prescriptions filled at out-of-network pharmacies in only limited situations.
+Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy - The plan's mail order pharmacy.

-For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 in this booklet and the plan's Pharmacy Directory.
+For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Pharmacy Directory.